SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_ae_coex_app/readme.md

        ```c
        #define BLE_AE_ADV_DATA    "AE_PERIPHERAL_DATA_1"
        ```
-  - The Extended advertising handle for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising handle for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_HNDL_SET_1          0x00
        #define BLE_AE_ADV_HNDL_SET_2          0x01
        ```
-  - The minimum advertising interval for set 1 and 2 can be enabled with the following macros respectively
+  - The minimum advertising interval for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_INT_MIN_SET_1       0x20
        #define BLE_AE_ADV_INT_MIN_SET_2       0x30
        ```
-  - The maximum advertising interval for set 1 and 2 can be enabled with the following macros respectively
+  - The maximum advertising interval for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_INT_MAX_SET_1       0x20
        #define BLE_AE_ADV_INT_MAX_SET_2       0x30
        ```
-  - The Extended advertising channel map for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising channel map for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_CHANNEL_MAP_SET_1   0x07
        #define BLE_AE_ADV_CHANNEL_MAP_SET_2   0x07
        ```
-  - The Extended advertising filter policy for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising filter policy for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_FILTER_POLICY_SET_1 0x00
        #define BLE_AE_ADV_FILTER_POLICY_SET_2 0x00
        ```
-  - The Extended advertising TX Power for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising TX Power for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_TX_PWR_SET_1        0x7f
        #define BLE_AE_ADV_TX_PWR_SET_2        0x7f
        ```
-  - The primary advertising phy for set 1 and 2 can be enabled with the following macros respectively
+  - The primary advertising phy for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_PRIMARY_ADV_PHY_SET_1   0x01
        #define BLE_AE_PRIMARY_ADV_PHY_SET_2   0x01
        ```
-  - The Extended advertising max skip for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising max skip for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_SEC_ADV_MAX_SKIP_SET_1  0x00
        #define BLE_AE_SEC_ADV_MAX_SKIP_SET_2  0x00
        ```
-  - The secondary advertising phy for set 1 and 2 can be enabled with the following macros respectively
+  - The secondary advertising phy for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_SECONDARY_ADV_PHY_SET_1 0x01
        #define BLE_AE_SECONDARY_ADV_PHY_SET_2 0x01
        ```
-  - The Extended advertising SID for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising SID for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_SID_SET_1           0x00
        #define BLE_AE_ADV_SID_SET_2           0x01
        ```
-  - The Extended advertising scan request notification enable for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising scan request notification enable for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_SCAN_REQ_NOTIF_EN_SET_1 0x01
        #define BLE_AE_SCAN_REQ_NOTIF_EN_SET_2 0x01
        ```
-  - The Extended advertising event properties for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising event properties for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_EVNT_PROP_SET_1     (BLE_CONNECTABLE_ADV)
        #define BLE_AE_ADV_EVNT_PROP_SET_2     0x00
        ```
-  - The Extended advertising duration for set 1 and 2 can be enabled with the following macros respectively
+  - The Extended advertising duration for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_DUR_SET_1           0x00
        #define BLE_AE_ADV_DUR_SET_2           0x00
        ```
-  - The maximum extended advertising events for set 1 and 2 can be enabled with the following macros respectively
+  - The maximum extended advertising events for set 1 and 2 can be configured with the following macros respectively
        ```c
        #define BLE_AE_ADV_MAX_AE_EVENTS_SET_1 0x00
        #define BLE_AE_ADV_MAX_AE_EVENTS_SET_2 0x00
        ```
+   ### Extended Scanning Configurations
   - Extended scanning filter type can be set with the following macro
        ```c
        #define BLE_AE_SCAN_FILTER_TYPE       SCAN_FILTER_TYPE_ALL